-The process to become an EA is not nearly as complicated as other licenses, such as the CPA.
-Since you don’t need a college degree or professional tax background to sit for the EA Exam, the steps are pretty straightforward.
+The process to become an EA is not nearly as complicated as other public accounting licenses, such as the CPA.
+Since you don’t need a college degree background as a tax professional to sit for the Enrolled Agent exam, the steps are pretty straightforward.
 But to gain the EA title, you will need to pass the EA Exam, so let’s see what that entails.

 - Do some research on the exam structure and various career opportunities available to EAs